Sun Life Financial

-Sun Life Financial Inc. is a Canadian financial services company.
-It is primarily known as a life insurance company.
+Sun Life Financial Inc. is a Canadian financial services company headquartered in Toronto, Ontario.
+Founded in 1865, it operates internationally in life insurance, wealth management, and asset management.
+As of 2024, the company manages over CAD$1.3 trillion in assets and serves clients in Canada, the United States, Asia, and other markets.

-Sun Life has a presence in investment management with over CAD$1.3 trillion in assets under management operating in a number of countries.
-It has over $125 billion in assets under administration as of 2020.
-Sun Life ranks number 235 on the Forbes Global 2000 list for 2022.
+Sun Life is one of the largest life insurers in Canada and ranks among the top global insurers by market capitalization.
+It is publicly traded on the Toronto (TSX: SLF) and New York (NYSE: SLF) stock exchanges.

 History

 Pre-World War II

 Founded in Montreal, Quebec, as The Sun Insurance Company of Montreal in 1865 by Matthew Hamilton Gault (1822–1887), an Irish immigrant who settled in Montreal in 1842.
 However, operations actually began in 1871.
 By the end of the 19th century, it had expanded to Central and South America, the United States, the United Kingdom, West Indies, Japan, China, Philippines, India, North Africa and other international markets.
 During the next five decades, the company grew and prospered, surviving the difficulties of World War I and the large drain on its finances through policy claims arising from the large number of deaths caused by the Great Flu Epidemic of 1918.

 The company's original Dominion Square building in Montreal was built in 1918.
 Capping a Montreal construction boom that began in the 1920s, the company completed construction of the expansion of its headquarters with its new 26-story headquarters north tower in 1933.
 Although the head office of the Royal Bank of Canada on St. James Street was taller by several floors, the Sun Life Building was at the time the largest building in terms of square footage anywhere in the British Empire.

 Chartered in 1865, its traditional base business worldwide remains life insurance.
 However, it now also has significant asset management operations.
 In 1919, it was the first Canadian company to offer group life insurance.
 Having begun its first US operations in 1895, the company sold its first group life plan in the U.S. in 1924.